Replace and delete data in your Tinybird Data Sources

 If you were to run the same replace request, the result probably doesn't make sense:

 Why were the existed rows not removed?
 Because the replace process uses the payload rows to identify which partitions to work on.
-The Data Source is now partitioned by name (not profession), so the process didn't delete the other "Jedi" rows.
+The Data Source is now partitioned by name and not profession, so the process didn't delete the other "Jedi" rows.
 They're in different partitions because they have different names.

 The rule of thumb is this: Always make sure the replace condition uses the partition key as the filter field.